Strengthening DeFi Security: A Static Analysis Approach to Flash Loan Vulnerabilities: Related Works

 Taint analysis methods should be able to track the flow of tainted data in this complex inter-dependent graph.
 This can be achieved by specifying inference rules to track taint flow and needs the call graph to be comprehensive enough to not result in false negatives.
 Both static analysis or dynamic analysis methods to track taint flow.
 However, static analysis methods are simpler to execute than dynamic analysis which track data flow during program runtime.

-\section{RELATED WORKS}
+\section{Related Works}

 In this section, we highlight some notable research works in blockchain vulnerability.
-Traditional blockchain network security can impact communication between nodes \cite{1,2,4,5}.
+Traditional blockchain network security includes the impact on communication between nodes \cite{1,2,4,5, Wu2025Jan}, crypto solutions for privacy issues \cite{2230,2231} and machine learning based problems\cite{2232,2233,2234,2235}.
+Recent studies on data-driven security analysis in decentralized networks \cite{sung2025housing, sung2025community, sung2025nlp} demonstrate the importance of leveraging machine learning, network structure analysis, and NLP techniques to enhance vulnerability detection.
 In section \ref{subsec:price}, we discuss some existing works for flash loan attack and price manipulation detection.
 Section \ref{subsec:taint} talks about some related works using taint analysis to detect vulnerabilties in smart contracts.